Unite the Right rally: 2018 anniversary rally

 In November 2017, Jason Kessler, the organizer of the rally, applied for a permit to hold a rally in Charlottesville in August 2018, on the anniversary of the march.
 In December 2017, the city of Charlottesville denied the permit, writing that Kessler's application "likely underestimates the number of participants" and that "no reasonable allocation of city funds or resources can guarantee that event participants will be free of any 'threat of violence'".
 While Kessler filed suit against the city, he withdrew the suit before any ruling was made.

 In June 2018, Jason Kessler's application for a "White Civil Rights Rally" was approved for August 11 and 12 by the National Park Service.
-The rally was planned to be held in Washington DC.
+The rally was planned to be held in Washington, D.C.
 A coalition of 18 activist groups under the collective title D.C.
 Against Hate planned "to counter-protest the event on a massive scale, with the aim of shutting down the rally entirely".

 On July 31, 2018 Facebook announced that it had deleted a number of accounts which were engaging in "coordinated inauthentic behavior".
-Among the activities being pursued by these accounts was the organization of a counter-protest of the 2018 anniversary rally in Washington DC.
+Among the activities being pursued by these accounts was the organization of a counter-protest of the 2018 anniversary rally in Washington, D.C.
 Initial reports showed links between the deleted accounts and the Russian-based Internet Research Agency (IRA), which was connected to Russian misinformation campaigns during the 2016 US presidential election.

-The Unite the Right 2 rally occurred on August 12, 2018, and saw low turnout, with up to 30 Kessler supporters while counter-protesters who demonstrated against the rally numbered into the thousands.
+After Charlottesville refused to approve another march, Unite the Right held an anniversary rally on August 11–12, 2018, called "Unite the Right 2", in Washington, D.C.
+The rally drew only 20–30 protesters amidst thousands of counter-protesters, including religious organizations, civil rights groups, and anti-fascist organizers.
+Counter-protesters who demonstrated against the rally numbered into the thousands.
 There were only a few arrests, no one was injured, and the crowd was dispersed early by a rainstorm.